MichaelDemidov/Firebird-Auto-Updater/README.md

 ; Firebird client installer options:
 ; * LANG = language abbreviation
-; * DIR = installation directory. $1 is a predefined constant that is replaced ;   by the actual absolute path.
-If there was no installation previously, then ;   this parameter is completely ignored.
-If omitted then use default ;   Program Files folder. $1 is the parent directory of the previous Firebird ;   installation (e.g. C:\Program Files\Firebird)
+; * DIR = installation directory.
+If this option omitted, the default Program ;   Files folder is used. $1 is a predefined constant that is replaced either ;   by the actual absolute path to the PARENT directory of the previous Firebird ;   installation (if it exists), or by the default Program Files\Firebird path ;   (if it doesn't)
-; * GROUP = folder name for the Windows Start menu
-; * TYPE = installation type
+; * GROUP = folder name for the Windows Start menu (you can use the /NOICONS key ;   instead, it prevents this folder from being created, see below) ; * TYPE = installation type
 ; * COMPONENTS = components to install
-; * TASKS = additional tasks, here: create the gds32.dll to support legacy
+; * TASKS = additional tasks, in this example: create the gds32.dll to support ;   legacy applications, then copy it to the Windows\System32 (Windows\SysWOW64) ;   directory
-;   applications and copy it to the Windows\SystemXX directory ; * SILENT = the installer runs in “silent” mode and does not require user ;   intervention (do not write anything after the equal sign) !define CLIENT_INST_OPTIONS '/LANG=ru /DIR="$1\Firebird_3_0" /GROUP="Firebird \
+; * SILENT = the installer runs in “silent” mode and does not require user ;   intervention
+!define CLIENT_INST_OPTIONS '/LANG=ru /DIR="$1\Firebird_3_0" /GROUP="Firebird \
 3.0 (Win32)" /TYPE=clientinstall /COMPONENTS=clientcomponent \
 /TASKS=copyfbclienttosystask,copyfbclientasgds32task /SILENT'

-; Firebird server installer options server (the meaning of the options is ; the same as for the client, see above)
+; Firebird server installer options (the meaning of the options is the same as ; for the client installer, see above)
 !define SERVER_INST_OPTIONS '/LANG=ru /DIR="$1\Firebird_3_0" /GROUP="Firebird \
 3.0 (Win32)" /TYPE=serverinstall /COMPONENTS=servercomponent,devadmincomponent,\
 clientcomponent /TASKS=usesuperservertask,useservicetask,autostarttask,\